 Remember the stories of your childhood, Little One.
 You've run far from them, tried to distance yourself from them.
 But they haven't forgotten you; it's time for you to remember!

 "I don't want to be here!"
-The cold froze the words in his throat and the five figures were nearly on him.
-He looked down at his hip, desperate for his sword but instead, he found that he was completed nude and bare to the elements.
-The cracking of hooves against ice drew his attention back to the figures and he saw that they were closer still, probably less than half a mile away now with the middle rider the closest by far.
+The cold froze the words in his throat, and the five figures were nearly upon him.
+He looked down at his hip, desperate for his sword, but instead he found that he was completely nude and bare to the elements.
+The cracking of hooves against ice drew his attention back to the figures, and he saw that they were closer still, probably less than half a mile away now with the middle rider the closest by far.

 Soon you may not have a choice.

-Something seized him by the shoulder tightly and them, after only the smallest glance of a gnarled white hand, Jon woke up.
+Something seized him by the shoulder tightly and then, after only the smallest glance of a gnarled white hand, Jon woke up.

 Jon woke up to a knocking on his bedroom door.

-"Come in," he called and, with a groan, he hauled himself in a sitting position, pressing his palms into his eyes as he tried to rub the disturbing imagines of his dream from them.
+"Come in," he called from his bed, and with a groan, he hauled himself into a sitting position, pressing his palms into his eyes as he tried to rub the disturbing images of his dream from them.
 Jordis the Sword-Maiden entered already dressed in her daily armor, sword at her hip, and carrying a pitcher of steaming water which she sat down on the dress next to his washbasin.